Meesaya Murukku: Music

-Adhi composed the music of the film.
+Hiphop Tamizha composed the music of the film.
 A promotional song, "Sait Ji", was released in late 2016.
-Although it became a viral hit on YouTube, Sundar C. received a legal notice from Ashok G Lodha of Shri All India Shwetamber Sthanakwasi Jain Conference.
+Sundar received a legal notice from Ashok G Lodha of Shri All India Shwetamber Sthanakwasi Jain Conference.
 Lodha objected to the words "Sait Ji", meaning "affluent trader", and demanded that they be removed from the song, feeling it was "a classic example of abuse of the (Jain) community in the name of creativity and art."
-Sundar C obliged, and had the words removed not only from the song, but also from the finished film, and the word "Sait Ji" was replaced with "Great ji".
-The YouTube video itself was deleted later.
+Sundar obliged, and had the words removed not only from the song, but also from the finished film, and the word "Sait Ji" was replaced with "Great Ji".
+The original YouTube video was deleted.
+The song "Vaadi Pulla Vaadi", released as a single years before the film was shot, appears onscreen.

-Release and reception
+Critical reception

 Meesaya Murukku received mostly positive reviews.
-Sify stated, "Meesaya Murukku is a decent debut directorial and heroic outing from Adhi, the film clicks mainly because of the real life connect.".
-The film grossed 12.0 million from 147 shows during its first week.
-Baradwaj Rangan of Film Companion wrote, "Meesaya Murukku could have been a celebration of Tamil-ness [...]
+Baradwaj Rangan wrote for Film Companion, "Meesaya Murukku could have been a celebration of Tamil-ness [...]
 But the film, frustratingly, settles into an uninspired chronicle of college life: ragging, lusting for biriyani, cultural events, and romance [...]
 Meesaya Murukku has a few moments, but it's neither an effective romance nor a convincing coming-of-age drama."

-Remake

-The film was remade in Kannada as Padde Huli (2019).
+Sify stated, "Meesaya Murukku is a decent debut directorial and heroic outing from Adhi, the film clicks mainly because of the real life connect".